27-09-2019 | By Moe Long

 - Carbon Emission Reductions: By keeping organic waste out of landfills, where it would otherwise degrade and emit methane, a powerful greenhouse gas, composting can, according to the EPA, lower greenhouse gas emissions.
 Composting also lessens the demand for chemical fertilisers, which may have detrimental effects on the environment.

-5. Green Technology Example: Electric Vehicles
+5. Electric Vehicles

 Although the price tag of a Tesla may be a bit steep, the flagship electronic vehicle manufacturer isn’t the only EV maker on the market.
 Instead, there’s a slew of other electric automobiles from the likes of Nissan, Chevy, and BMW.
 Advances in EV technology find wireless charging capabilities as the electric auto industry continues to evolve.
 Granted, charging an electric vehicle off a coal-powered grid isn’t as sustainable as it could be, but better gas mileage and zero emissions still make it a better alternative than a petroleum-powered car.
 EVs may be the future of the automotive industry.
+Electric vehicles represent significant advancements in green technology innovation, offering a path to reduce our carbon footprint.

 - Electric Vehicles Statistics: According to the International Energy Agency, depending on how the electricity is produced, electric vehicles can reduce greenhouse gas emissions by 50–70% when compared to gasoline-powered vehicles.
 In addition, research by the Union of Concerned Scientists revealed that electric vehicles emit less than half as many greenhouse gases as equivalent gasoline-powered automobiles in areas with relatively clean energy grids, including California and the Northeastern United States.